open/close all folders

 - Parodied in Loaded Weapon 1, when Colt and Luger consult with Dr. Harold Leacher.

 - Parodied in The Silence of the Hams when FBI Agent Jo Dee Fostar consults with Dr. Animal Cannibal Pizza.
+The doctor is so insane that he sometimes violates the laws of physics.

 - As stated above, the Trope Maker is Hannibal Lecter, who fills this role in two novels and, later, feature films.